 Season 8, Episode 21 (1997)

-This episode always sticks out to me because, firstly, I agree with Elaine: the tops of the muffins are the best.
-But also the entire saga of finding a home for the stumps literally made me cry with laughter and Newman’s spoof of Harvey Keitel’s character ‘The Wolf’ from Pulp Fiction is a great in-joke and that alone is worth watching the episode for.
+This episode always sticks out in my memory because, firstly, I agree with Elaine: the tops of the muffins are the best.
+But also the entire saga of finding a home for the stumps literally made me cry with laughter.
+And Newman’s spoof of Harvey Keitel’s character from Pulp Fiction is a great in-joke that, alone, is worth watching the episode for.

 6. The Junior Mint